 - Click on "Apply" if everything is setup correctly.

-Once you click apply, you should get an email within a few minutes.
+Once you click "Apply", you should get an email within a few minutes.
 Then rich pin data will start to show up on Pinterest.
-Here is an example below of different pins people have pinned from our site.
+Check out all these cool pins from our site below.

-As you can see there are a lot of different ways you can optimize images for web.
+There are nearly infinite ways you can optimize images for the web.
 It's not always just about web performance, even though we are usually a little biased on that front.
-But when it comes to marketing; speed, SEO, and social media all play an important role in how successful your site and or brand is on the web.
+But when it comes to marketing the speed, SEO, and social media all play an important role in your brand and site’s success.
 Have other image optimization tips that perhaps we missed?
-Feel free to comment below!
+Feel free to comment below.